IriniStivi/StandUp/README.md

 ![Screenshot of Stand Up App](/assets/screenshot.png?raw=true "Screenshot")

-(The app plays sounds.
-These are not played on iOS devices.
+(The sound effects are not played on iOS devices.
 I don't think that's a problem, as I wrote it for the desk people folks sitting at a Mac, PC or Linux system.)